 - Be yourself.
 Admission officers read plenty of application essays and know the difference between a student’s original story and a recycled academic essay, or—worse—a piece written by your mom or dad or even plagiarized.
 Bring something new to the table, not just what you think they want to hear.
 Use humor if appropriate.

 - Be concise.
 Don’t use 50 words if five will do.
 Try to only include the information that is absolutely necessary.

-You have worked so hard up until this point and while you might be relieved, your essay is only as good as your editing.
-A single grammatical error or typo could indicate carelessness—not a trait you want to convey to an admission officer.
+The last step is editing and proofreading your finished essay.
+You've worked so hard up until this point, and while you might be relieved, remember: your essay is only as good as your editing.
+Grammatical errors or typos could indicate carelessness—not a trait you want to convey to a college admission officer.

 - Have another person (or several!) read your essay, whether it’s a teacher, guidance counselor, parent, or trusted friend.
 You know what you meant to say, but is it clear to someone else reading your work?
-Have these people review your essay to make sure your message is on target and clear to any audience.
+Have these people review your application essay to make sure your message is on target and clear to any audience.

 - Read your essay out loud.
 This forces you to read each word individually and increases your chances of finding a typo.
 Reading aloud will also help you ensure your punctuation is correct, and it’s often easier to hear awkward sentences than see them.

 - Check for consistency.
 Avoid switching back and forth from different tenses.
-Also, if you refer to a particular school in the essay, make sure it is the correct name and is consistent throughout the piece.
+Also, if you refer to a particular college in the essay, make sure it is the correct name and is consistent throughout the piece.
 You don’t want to reference two different schools in the same paper!

-Celebrate finishing what you started.
+Celebrate finishing what you started